-On 12 October, 1969 a bizarre on-air phone call to Detroit radio station gave new life (!) to the controversy.
+Talk of car crashes and cover-ups faded as Beatles’ fanatics turned their attention to other vexing matters — what to do about Yoko, for example.
+Then in October 1969 a bizarre on-air phone call to Detroit radio station on 12 October 1969 gave new life (!) to the controversy.
 A caller, identified only as ‘Tom’, had some startling new information.
 He revealed that The Beatles had been sending secret messages through their recorded songs.

 The DJ duly spun the disk (backwards).
 After somehow deciphering discordant wailing, he pronounced judgement.
 ‘Wow!
-John is saying “dead man!”
-He’s trying to tell us that Paul McCartney is dead!’
+John is saying ‘dead man’!
+He’s telling us that Paul McCartney is dead!’

 A week later a Michigan University student published an article: “McCartney Dead; New Evidence Brought to Light”.
-The article built a pretty spooky — if not quite legally watertight — case for suspicious minds.
+This drew attention to ‘Paul’ crossing Abbey Road on the album cover barefoot — surely a symbol of his death?

 And why does Paul have a cigarette in his RIGHT hand?
 Everyone knows Paul McCartney is LEFT handed!
 How do you explain that, eh?